usersnap/public/wordpress/readme.txt

 == Installation ==

-1. Upload `usersnap.php` to the `/wp-content/plugins/usersnap` directory
+1. Upload the plugin files to the `/wp-content/plugins/usersnap` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Get your free API key: http://www.usersnap.com
 1. Configure the plugin (accessible via the admin menu)